schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Revolving Duchess

-A railroad conductor preserves a auspices at a gym.
+A railroad conductor preserves an auspices at a gym.

 ## Outage